A complete index of cultural wedding traditions across 30+ communities

 A complete index of wedding traditions across 30+ communities, organized by region.
 Built as a working directory for journalists, event planners, university cultural centers, and people planning interfaith or intercultural weddings.

 A complete index of wedding traditions across 30+ communities, organized by region and tradition, with inside-the-tradition reference notes.
-This page is built as a working directory for journalists, event planners, university cultural centers, and people planning interfaith or intercultural weddings.
+You will find this page is built as a working directory for journalists, event planners, university cultural centers, and people planning interfaith or intercultural weddings.
 Each tradition is summarized in 100–200 words with the canonical practices, the regional variations, and the resources for going deeper.
 The directory is updated quarterly as new traditions are added through the Cultural Wedding Atlas franchise.

 How to use this page

-Each section below covers one tradition's wedding practices.
-The summaries are not deep guides — for that, see the Cultural Wedding Atlas franchise where each tradition gets a full inside-the-tradition feature.
+In my experience, each section below covers one tradition's wedding practices.
+The summaries are not deep guides, for that, see the Cultural Wedding Atlas franchise where each tradition gets a full inside-the-tradition feature.
 This page is the navigation layer.

 South Asian wedding traditions